-While most giving projects are aimed at children and adults with “more” giving to those with less, it occurred to us recently that many children living in poverty rarely get the chance to give to others, since they have so little themselves.
+While most giving projects are aimed at children and adults with “more” giving to those with less, it occurred to us recently that many children living in poverty rarely get the chance to give to others, having so little themselves.
 So we developed the GivingWorks Empathy Project, a program designed to give children with “less” the opportunity to be givers too.

 How it works:

-Family-to-Family will identify a group of economically disadvantaged children or teens at a school, after-school program or other community group and provide them with the following:
+Family-to-Family identifies a group of economically disadvantaged teens or middle school aged children at a school, after-school program or other community group – the “giving kids” – and provides them with:

 - String backpacks